GotWoods/Setame/Readme.md

 - Audit logs of changes

 ## Features I am thinking about
-- Case Sensitive Config?
+- Case Sensitive Config (possibly as a configuration option)
-- Per Application Access (read/write/Whatever people want)?
+- Per Application Access (read/write/Whatever people want)
-- Secret storage?
+- Secret storage
-- Variable version pinning?
+- Variable version pinning
-- Live variables changes?
+- Live variables changes (May be .NET provider only)
 - Tracking of variable usages (may be .NET only)
 - Host Based or Percentage Based Config.
 A certain percentage of clients can get a specific setting (this could be used for A/B testing)